nutman/auth0_second_try/README.md

     * acl.js - connect acl with db
     * acl_conf.js - config for acl

- - app - Angular web app
+ - app - Angular web app.
+(To start app run 'serve' in app folder.
+It should run in 3000 port)

-    * home - if user is logged in - give him access if not propose him to log in
+    * home - if user is logged in - give him access if not propose him to log in, also admin can manage users roles

-    * login - login page
+    * libs - temporary directory with libs

  - auth0